 6. Take a dog training class

-Taking your dog – and your family – to dog training classes is a wonderful and fun way to help you understand how your dog thinks and learns, and how to motivate her to repeat behaviours you like!
+Taking your dog – and your family – to dog training classes is a wonderful and fun way to help you understand how your dog thinks and learns, and how to motivate him or her to repeat behaviours you like!
 You can also have a trainer visit your home for private sessions to boost your dog IQ.
-While costs vary (group classes typically cost from $150 to $250 for six to eight one-hour sessions and private sessions generally cost $35 to $80 per hour), the investment will repay itself many times over throughout the life of your pet.
-A good class can put you in a room full of other new dog owners just like yourself, answer all your day-to-day questions, and help address the minor issues that arise
+While costs vary, the investment will repay itself many times over throughout the life of your dog.
+A good class can put you in a room full of other new dog parents just like yourself, answer all your day-to-day questions, and help address the minor issues that arise.

-Look for a trainer that uses “positive-reinforcement” techniques that are humane and fun including “lure-rewarding” (using treats to lure dogs into position), and “clicker training” (marking the exact moment the dog is doing the desired behaviour using a small device that makes a “click” – followed by feeding a treat).
-In class, trainers should give clear instructions and explanations, provide demonstrations for each exercise, and give individual feedback while everyone in the class is given an opportunity to try the lesson on their own dog.
-Most basic puppy (12 to 18 weeks) and adult (18 weeks and older) classes typically cover the following commands in class: sit, down, stand, stay, off, come, walking on leash without pulling and a few fun tricks.
-Generally a number of behaviour topics are included as well.
+Look for a trainer that uses “positive-reinforcement” techniques that are humane and fun, including “lure-rewarding” (using treats to lure dogs into position), and “clicker training” (marking the exact moment the dog is doing the desired behaviour using a small device that makes a “click” – followed by feeding a treat).
+In class, trainers should give clear instructions and explanations, provide demonstrations for each exercise, and give individual feedback while everyone in the class is given an opportunity to try the lesson with their own dog.
+Most basic puppy (12 to 18 weeks) and adult (18 weeks and older) classes typically cover the following verbal cues in class: sit, down, stand, stay, off, come, walking on leash without pulling and a few fun tricks.
+Generally, a number of behaviour topics are included as well.

 7. Gain helpful insights from dog behaviour and training experts

 Reading writings from dog behaviour and training experts can give you fascinating insights into your dog and how to handle a variety of behaviour issues.
 It can also help you appreciate how well dogs relate to us, considering how confusing our efforts at communication generally are!